October 2025 Mexican floods and landslides: Response

 In response, the federal government of Mexico initially deployed around 8,700 military personnel, increasing to 10,000 as of 13 October 2025, to assist in rescue and relief operations, especially where roads have been blocked.
+14,000 health personnel were deployed to visit residents affected by the flooding.
+Additionally, 37 Mobile Medical Units were deployed.
+UNAM reported that at least 65 tons of food and toiletries were donated.

 Authorities stated that electricity was temporarily cut off in municipalities across five states, but had been later mostly restored.
+Comisión Federal de Electricidad mobilized 1,602 electrical workers, 503 pickup trucks, and 219 cranes to restore power.
+The federal government of Mexico announced that no electricity tariff would be applied to communities affected by the flooding.

 Governor of Hidalgo Julio Menchaca said that all classes had been suspended due to the heavy rains.
+An emergency fund worth Mex$500 million (US$29.1 million) was allocated for 26 municipalities in Hidalgo to address the damage.
+At least seven helicopters were deployed to transport food to isolated communities and injured residents to hospitals.

 On 12 October 2025, President Claudia Sheinbaum participated in a command center videoconference with the governors of Puebla (Alejandro Armenta Mier), Hidalgo (Julio Menchaca), Querétaro (Mauricio Kuri), Veracruz (Rocío Nahle García) and San Luis Potosí (Ricardo Gallardo Cardona).
 "The message to the people: we know that there is much despair and concern; we will help everyone.
 Cleaning work will be carried out with full scope, without wasting any resources," stated Sheinbaum at the meeting.
 She also declared in a post on X: "We continue with attention to the emergency in Veracruz, Hidalgo, Puebla, Querétaro, and San Luis Potosí, in coordination with [...] the governors, as well as various federal authorities.
 The National Emergency Committee is in permanent session."
 Some media outlets and commentators criticized the government's response pace and the earlier dissolution of Mexico’s Natural Disaster Fund (FONDEN).
 The government called the rainfall "unpredictable" while scientists called for climate change planning and better warnings.
+Mex$13 billion (US$753 million) was invested for reconstruction efforts in states affected by the flooding.